 I hope the collection is useful as a resource for the peace movement.

-To be clear, it is not at all my intention to claim that Putin is innocent.
-He is a brutal autocrat.
-[After I compiled the first version of this article, Putin ordered the invasion of Ukraine — a stupid and heinous crime.]
-My aim is to quote experts and articles explaining the extent to which U.S. actions have provoked Russia to act defensively.
-U.S. actions included supporting Russia’s enemies in the 2014 Maidan Revolution in Ukraine.
+To be clear, it is not at all my intention to claim that President Putin is innocent.
+His invasion of Ukraine was a heinous crime — similar to the U.S. criminal invasions of Vietnam, Iraq, Afghanistan, Syria, Libya, and (via proxies) many other countries.
+My aim is to quote experts and articles explaining the extent to which U.S. actions provoked Russia to act defensively.
+U.S. provocations included aggressive NATO expansion and support for Russia’s far-right enemies in the 2014 Maidan Revolution in Ukraine.

-If you are aware of other articles I should add to this list, please email me at ThinkerFeeler@gmail.com.
+If you are aware of other articles or quotations I should add to this list, please email me at ThinkerFeeler@gmail.com.